-Advanced Critical Thinking Chapter 1
+Advanced Critical Thinking

-Suppose your university decides to lower the price of a parking permit on campus from €100 per semester to €5 per semester.
+Suppose your university decides to lower the cost of parking on campus by reducing the price of a parking permit from €100 per semester to €5 per semester.

 1. What do you think would happen to the number of students desiring to park their cars on campus?